notes were written by Eric Foxley, and are based on an

 (i.e. one should be careful not to use tunes foreign to the

-dance).
+dance) and the dancers (beginners or advanced).
 Tunes played together in a sequence should either be

 matched to each other, or else very carefully contrasted, in